Perceive, Verify and Understand Long Video: Multi-Granular Perception and Active Verification via Interactive Agents: Introduction

-Inspired by the aforementioned mechanisms, we propose CogniGPT, a novel framework that leverages LLM agents to emulate the human \textit{Perception-Reflection} loop to progressively explore minimal yet comprehensive information for long video understanding.
-Specifically, we propose the Multi-Granular Perception Agent (MGPA) that iteratively invokes a set of carefully designed multimodal tools to adaptively extract task-relevant information.
-Inspired by the focusing and diverging mechanisms of human vision, these tools—\texttt{temporal focus}, \texttt{spatial focus}, and \texttt{divergent search}—work in a complementary manner to capture multi-granular critical clues while filtering out irrelevant content.
-To narrow the perceptual space and mitigate the influence of hallucinations in vision-language models, we further design the Verification-Enhanced Reflection Agent (VERA) that verifies critical clues and provides verbal feedback to optimize the perception strategy.
-Through the interactive loop between MGPA and VERA, CogniGPT achieves accurate long-video understanding by analyzing only a minimal number of task-relevant frames.
-Extensive experiments on the EgoSchema~\cite{mangalam2023egoschema}, Video-MME~\cite{fu2024video}, MovieChat~\cite{song2024moviechat}, and NExT-QA~\cite{xiao2021next} benchmarks demonstrate the superiority of CogniGPT in both accuracy and efficiency.
-Notably, on the EgoSchema benchmark, CogniGPT surpasses the accuracy of DrVideo~\cite{ma2024drvideo} by 2.8\%, while using only 12.4\% of the frames and 27.6\% of the runtime.
+Inspired by this insight, we propose CogniGPT, a novel framework that establishes an interactive loop of adaptive perception and active verification.
+Specifically, to break away from fixed, single-granularity pipelines, we design the Multi-Granular Perception Agent (MPA).
+Leveraging the powerful planning capabilities of LLMs, \textbf{MPA adaptively determines the optimal perception granularity and strategy based on task complexity and current information}---ranging from broad divergent exploration to fine-grained spatiotemporal focus---to efficiently extract task-relevant clues.
+Furthermore, to prevent vision-language hallucinations from interfering with the reasoning process, we introduce the Active Verification Agent (AVA). \textbf{AVA actively explores complementary information from different perspectives and granularities to cross-verify key observations}, eliminating hallucinations while providing verbal feedback to guide MPA's next steps.
+Ultimately, through the synergy of these two agents, CogniGPT achieves highly accurate long-video understanding by exploring a minimal set of frames.
+Extensive experiments on the EgoSchema~\citep{mangalam2023egoschema}, Video-MME~\citep{fu2024video}, MovieChat~\citep{song2024moviechat}, and NExT-QA~\citep{xiao2021next} benchmarks demonstrate the superiority of CogniGPT in both accuracy and efficiency.
+Notably, on the EgoSchema benchmark, CogniGPT surpasses the accuracy of DrVideo~\citep{ma2024drvideo} by 2.8\%, while using only 12.4\% of the frames and 27.6\% of the runtime.
 Furthermore, it performs competitively with the proprietary Gemini 1.5-Pro.
 In summary, the key contributions of this work are as follows:

-\begin{itemize} \item Inspired by human cognition, we construct a \textit{Perception-Reflection} loop with LLM-based agents to progressively explore task-critical information for long video understanding.

-\item We design MGPA to capture multi-granular visual information while VERA verifies reliability and optimizes strategies, collaboratively extracting a minimal set of comprehensive and reliable clues.